 SPICE format planet, satellite and asteroid size, shape and orientation data are taken from the “Report of the IAU Working Group on Cartographic Coordinates and Rotational Elements: 2009.”

-NAIF Team members Nathaniel Bachman, Boris Semenov and Edward Wright, and their predecessors, developed the SPICE system components used extensively within this version of Cosmographia.
-Charles Acton is the NAIF manager.
+NAIF Team members Nathaniel Bachman, Boris Semenov and Edward Wright, and their predecessors, under Charles Acton’s management, developed the SPICE system components used extensively within this version of Cosmographia.
+Boris Semenov is the current NAIF manager.

-Development of Cosmographia occurs under the auspices of the Multimission Ground System and Services program and the Planetary Data System program, both managed by NASA’s Planetary Science Division.
-William Knopf is the NASA Program Executive for both programs.
+Development of Cosmographia occurs under the auspices of the Planetary Data System program, managed by NASA’s Planetary Science Division.